Rise of the Planet of the Apes Review: A rad reimagining of Conquest

 The Hunger Games: What Is a Mockingjay and Why Is It Significant?

 Caesar is practically a male ape version of Katniss.
-I'm literally right.
+Just think about it.

 On the other hand, Rise is more like, say, The Hunger Games.
 It may not have as strong of a message, but it is able to be morally interesting and super entertaining simultaneously.
 Maybe not the best analogy, but, you know, that's how I feel.
 I will now continue to explain how great this film is, continuing to juxtapose the two films to elevate this film's strengths.